Tuplanolla/uncover/README.md

 # Uncover

-Uncover --- or UncoverJS, if necessary --- is a tiny JavaScript framework for turning any web page into a presentation.
+Uncover, or UncoverJS, if necessary, is a tiny JavaScript framework for turning any web page into a presentation.
 It does so by hiding everything behind an overlay and allowing the user to move it like flipping slides.